Pancreatic cancer research

 From the pattern of pancreatic cancer in some families, experts can tell that there is likely to be a gene fault that only affects the pancreas.
 If you come from a family that carries this gene fault, statistically your risk of getting pancreatic cancer will be higher than it is for people in general.
 But we can't tell who in these families carries the gene because we haven't identified it yet.
 The risk will only be high for those family members who have inherited the gene.

-Cancers most often develop because cells have developed gene faults during your life, not because you have inherited a gene fault.
+Cancers most often develop because cells have developed gene faults during your lifetime, not because you have inherited a gene fault.
 When genes are faulty, the proteins they tell the body to make are faulty too.
-An abnormal protein called K-ras, is found in the pancreatic cancer cells of about 80 out of every 100 people diagnosed, even when the disease doesn't run in the family.
+An abnormal protein called K-ras, is found in the pancreatic cancer cells of about 95 out of every 100 people diagnosed (95%), even when the disease doesn't run in the family.
 This may be a clue to how normal cells develop into pancreatic cancer cells.
 If we can find out how genes have been affected in cancerous cells, this may lead to the development of new treatments, possibly with fewer side effects than current cancer treatments.

 Scientists and doctors at Liverpool University are looking for ways to diagnose cancer as early as possible in people at high risk.
 They know that people who have a family history of inflammation of the pancreas (hereditary pancreatitis) tend to have a higher than average risk of getting pancreatic cancer.

 They are running a study called EUROPAC.
 This is a screening study for people over 40 with hereditary pancreatitis or a significant family history of pancreatic cancer.
 Significant family history means at least 2 or 3 people diagnosed with cancer of the pancreas on the same side of your family, depending on how close a relative they are and on their age.
-Sometimes people as young as 30 are considered for the study, depending on their family history.
+Sometimes people younger than 40 are considered for the study, depending on their family history.

 The doctors in the EUROPAC study are testing pancreatic juice for changes in 3 genes (the genes are called K-Ras, p16 and p53).
 If any of these genes are abnormal, then you may have a higher risk of getting pancreatic cancer.
-To get at the pancreatic juice, doctors do a test called an ERCP.
+To get a sample of pancreatic juice, doctors do a test called an ERCP.
 This stands for endoscopic retrograde cholangiopancreatography.
 You also have a baseline CT scan or endoscopic ultrasound (EUS) when you join the study.
-ERCP and EUS both involve having a tube down your throat (an endoscopy).
 In this study, if your tests show that you have any of these abnormal genes, you will have the tests repeated yearly to check for pancreatic cancer.
 If not, you carry on having the tests 3 yearly.

 Scientists are researching a new test that may help diagnose pancreatic cancer.
 This is called the Mcm5 protein test.
 Mcm stands for minichromosome maintenance protein.
 The researchers have to take a biopsy from your pancreas and test it for this protein.
 The TRANSBIL study is looking at how reliable this test might be.